 The Negotiation Challenge was founded in 2007 as the first international negotiation competition in Europe and one of only few international negotiation competitions in the world.
 The primary idea behind The Negotiation Challenge (TNC) is to gather world’s best student negotiators and allow them to compare their negotiation skills and by doing so prepare for the complex negotiations they will face after graduation.
 During the event, the students from world’s leading universities compete with each other in realistic negotiation situations.
 Participating in TNC offers a great opportunity to experience diverse ways of negotiation and to meet and network with students from various countries with different backgrounds and cultures all sharing the passion for negotiation.
 We send one team to this competition.
 The bulk of the work occurs in March and April.

 The Startup LawMeet is the premier interscholastic competition for students interested in a transactional practice involving entrepreneurial companies.
 The competition is designed to give students hands-on experience to develop their transactional lawyering skills.
 The primary goal is to provide each participant a meaningful and engaging simulation of working with a startup company and its legal issues.
 The challenges each team will face will require an understanding of the corporate, securities, tax and lawyering issues faced by an entrepreneurial venture.
 The Startup LawMeet consists of two rounds: the Qualifying Rounds and the National Championship Rounds.
 The Qualifying Rounds will be held virtually over a twelve- week period beginning in December.
 Twelve teams will be selected in the Qualifying Rounds to advance to the National Championship Rounds, which are held in March.
 We typically sends two teams of two people to this competition.
-Berkeley Law’s participation is made possible by the Berkeley Center for Law, Business and the Economy.
+Berkeley Law’s participation is made possible by the Berkeley Center for Law and Business.

 American Bar Association Representation in Mediation Competition